hamlet-io/docs/docs/in-depth/layers/tenant.md

 import Admonition from 'react-admonitions';

-A Tenant represents an organsation or entity and is the greatest scope within Hamlet.
+A Tenant represents an organsation or entity and is the greatest scope within hamlet.
 All configuration applied at this layer is going to influence all Accounts and Products within it.

 Lets create one now so that we have something to look at.

-From your terminal, run the following to pull down and run the offical Hamlet Docker container and start an interactive terminal session inside of it:
+From your terminal, run the following to pull down and run the offical hamlet Docker container and start an interactive terminal session inside of it:

 ```bash
 docker run -it --rm hamletio/hamlet:latest